 The cost of living in Medicine Lake is 53 percent higher than the cost of living in Minneapolis.
 While goods, services and groceries are roughly the same cost in both places, the cost of housing is nearly twice as much.
 Luckily for renters, the median rental rate is only 2 percent higher than the rental rate in other parts of Minneapolis.

-unit rents for between $700 and $1,100.
+A one-bedroom unit rents for between $700 and $1,100.
 If you drive, you’ll pay approximately 1 percent less in gas than the national average.
 A trip to the city center on public transportation costs $3.
 Grab an after-work pint at the local pub and expect to pay 5-7 dollars.

 South of Medicine Lake, along Wayzata Boulevard, the Ridgedale Center presents popular national chains like Target, Macys, and Gymboree to fill general clothing and fashion needs.
 Closer to the neighborhood, a scattering of local shops cater to the town’s specialty needs.

 The Wabi Sabi Shop offers gently used furniture and home decorations, as well as interior design and remodeling services.
 Prices at this consignment haven vary depending on the item; do your research to determine the resale value before making a purchase.
 Frequently checking the shop’s website allows you first pick of the latest merchandise.

 Family-owned and operated, the Foursome focuses on men’s clothing and shoes – especially big and tall sizes.
 Labels include both high-end and designer, and knowledgeable staff members will assist you in finding the best possible fit.
 The store also does tailoring and alterations.